BeanGreen247/webDev-server-setup-script/README.md

 well it defaults to a pretty resolution of 1024x768 so use the resolutions.sh script at startup or use arandr software

+unless you remove xrog like i just did, so no screen for you, only ssh

 ### what if i do not want to manage the db using commandline tools?

 i personally use [HeidiSQL](https://github.com/HeidiSQL/HeidiSQL)